boazsegev/facil.io/CONTRIBUTING.md

     The redis engine is in it's own folder, both because it's clearly an "add-on" (even though it's a pub/sub add-on) and because it's as optional as it gets.

     This is also a good example for my preference for modular design.
-The RESP parser can be easily ported to different projects and is totally separate from the network layer.
+The RESP parser is a single file library.
+It can be easily ported to different projects and is totally separate from the network layer.

 ## Where to start / Roadmap